Summary

 - Good Friday: April 3

 Only 2 days of obligatory fasting per year.
-Both are also days of abstinence, so they combine: one complete meal and no meat.
+Both are also days of abstinence, so they are combined: one complete meal and no meat.

 Who is obliged and who is not

 The rules do not apply to everyone equally.
-The Church establishes clear age and circumstance limits.
+The Church establishes clear age limits and circumstances.

 Abstinence from meat

-- Obligatory: for all Catholics 14 years and older.
+- Obligatory: for all Catholics aged 14 and over.

 - Not obligatory: under 14 years old.